Where Should Smoke Alarms Be Installed in Your Home?

 How Often Should You Test Smoke & Carbon Monoxide Alarms?

 Since the dangers of smoke and carbon monoxide pose such threats to your home, we urge you to receive monthly maintenance checkups to make sure that your alarms are connected and working properly.
 We also recommend that the batteries of these devices should be replaced at least once a year, even if there’s no existing indication that they’re not working.

 Guardian Alarm’s expert security consultants are here to help you learn what parts of your home may be the most vulnerable.
-During your free consultation, we’ll suggest the best placement for your smoke and carbon monoxide alarms based on the size of your home.
-Then, during our professional install, we’ll train you on your new system and offer local service and maintenance for years to come.
+During your free consultation, we’ll suggest the best placement for your devices based on the size of your home.
+Then, during our professional installation, we’ll train you on your new system and offer local service and maintenance for years to come.